Cat is pregnant: Everything you need to know now

 "What to do if labor stalls?"

-If labor lasts longer than 2 hours without a kitten being born, you should contact your veterinarian immediately.
+If labor lasts for more than 2 hours without a kitten being born, you should contact the vet immediately.

 "Can a cat still go into heat during pregnancy?"

 Your cat's pregnancy is an exciting and special time.
-With proper care, preparation, and a good understanding of her needs, you can navigate this phase smoothly.
-Here are the key points:
+With the right care, preparation, and a good understanding of her needs, you can easily navigate this phase.
+Here's a summary of the most important points:

-- Recognize the signs: The first physical changes become apparent from the 3rd week.
+- Recognizing the signs: The first physical changes appear from the 3rd week onwards.

-- Care: High-quality food, rest and regular vet visits.
+- Care: High-quality food, rest, and regular veterinary visits.

-- Birth preparation: A quiet whelping box and your support are crucial.
+- Preparing for birth: A quiet whelping box and your support are crucial.